Ndifreke remained outside long after everyone had left to go to bed. For once, his lieutenants were sensible enough to not bother him.

 “I hear you.”

-Just then Josephine return from work.
+Just then Josephine returned from work.
 She had been on afternoon duty.
 Time stood still as it always did when she was about.
 She eyed the two men and swung into the compound.
 Wasiu grabbed his crotch and whistled.

 “Omo, you still dey nack that girl?”